USB hardware: Pin assignments

-USB 3.0 provides two additional differential pairs (four wires, SSTx+, SSTx−, SSRx+ and SSRx−), providing full-duplex data transfers at SuperSpeed, which makes it similar to Serial ATA or single-lane PCI Express.
+USB 3.0 added a (bi-directional) lane (two additional differential pairs with a total of four wires, SSTx+, SSTx−, SSRx+ and SSRx−), providing full-duplex data transfers at SuperSpeed, making it similar to Serial ATA or single-lane PCI Express.

 Colors

-USB ports and connectors are often color-coded to distinguish their different functions and USB versions.
-These colors are not part of the USB specification and can vary between manufacturers; for example, USB 3.0 specification mandates appropriate color-coding while it only recommends blue inserts for standard-A USB 3.0 connectors and plugs.
+USB ports and connectors are often color-coded to distinguish their different capabilities and modes.
+Color coding is only required for the insulators visible inside Micro and Mini connectors: A connectors are white, B black, and AB receptacles, which accept both A and B plugs, grey.
+Pantone 300 C is recommended for USB 3 Standard‑A connectors, including those with 10Gbps capability, though some manufacturers instead use nonstandard teal for receptacles capable of USB 10Gbps.

-Connector types
+Types

 USB connector types multiplied as the specification progressed.
-The original USB specification detailed standard-A and standard-B plugs and receptacles.
-The connectors were different so that users could not connect one computer receptacle to another.
-The data pins in the standard plugs are recessed compared to the power pins so that the device can power up before establishing a data connection.
+The original USB specification detailed Standard-A and Standard-B plugs and receptacles, then referred to as simply Type‑A and Type‑B, then as other Type‑A and Type‑B connectors were added (first Mini, then Micro), the terms Standard‑A and Standard‑B were applied to the original connectors.
+The A–B distinction is to enforce the directional architecture of USB, with only the host and hubs having Type‑A receptacles and each peripheral device having a Type‑B. The data pins in the standard plugs are recessed compared to the power pins so that power and grounding is established before the data conductors are connected, and the reverse when unplugging.
 Some devices operate in different modes depending on whether the data connection is made.
 Charging docks supply power and do not include a host device or data pins, allowing any capable USB device to charge or operate from a standard USB cable.
-Charging cables provide power connections, but not data.
-In a charge-only cable, the data wires are shorted at the device end, otherwise, the device may reject the charger as unsuitable.
+Charging cables provide power connections but not data.
+In a charge-only cable, the data wires are shorted at the device end; otherwise, the device may reject the charger as unsuitable.